 As a busy Medical Biller, the extra screen space will give you ease of use and increased productivity, but why stop at one monitor?
 By adding a second monitor, productivity is shown to increase by 29%.
 A second monitor means you can run multiple programs at once or reference one document while typing another.
 For example, you can have your patient’s demographics or EOB and your medical billing software on the second screen.
 The uses of a two-monitor setup can go on and on, and the benefits of having two monitors are just amazing.

 We always get the question “should I buy a desktop or laptop computer?”
 The answer is always desktop unless you must be mobile.
 Laptops are harder on the eyes, shoulders, neck, and back, especially if you are working more than two hours per day.

-Cleaner desktops, wider monitors, curved monitors, and a second screen all add up to increased productivity.
+Cleaner desktops, wider monitors, curved monitors, and a second screen all add up to increased productivity, which is why we consider it the best desktop setup.
 Why stop there?
 Join our managed IT service and increase your productivity by another 20%!
 Are you ready to focus on your practice?

 Call us now 800-955-0321